Earthcomputer/litemoretica/README.md

 You can install Litemoretica on the server for additional features.
 This does *not* require Litematica on the server, but *does* require it on the client.
 - Easy place protocol version 3.
 Correct placement of more blocks than version 2, such as hoppers and buttons.
+- Fast and accurate pasting of schematics in multiplayer